Yahoo signs ad pact with Google; earnings and revenue miss

 Yahoo earlier this year sought a private letter ruling from the Internal Revenue Service to confirm whether the transaction, worth about $27 billion currently, would result in a tax obligation.
 The tax agency denied the request, but Yahoo said it would go ahead with the spinoff by year-end anyway.

-Many analysts attribute little value to Yahoo’s core business without its Asian assets, which also include a 35 percent stake in Yahoo Japan Corp (4689.T).
+Many analysts attribute little value to Yahoo’s core business without its Asian assets, which also include a 35 percent stake in Yahoo Japan Corp.

 Apart from the Google deal, the only other good news came results came from Yahoo’s emerging businesses, which Mayer calls Mavens - mobile, video, native and social advertising.